dlpbc/dlpbc.github.io/index.md

 layout: default
 ---

-I am a fourth year doctoral researcher at Loughborough University under the supervision of [Andrea Soltoggio](https://www.lboro.ac.uk/departments/compsci/staff/academic-teaching/andrea-soltoggio/) and [Wen-Hua Chen](https://www.lboro.ac.uk/departments/aae/staff/wen-hua-chen/).
-My research is focused on the development of lifelong learning agents capable of rapid adaptation and continual learning through the use of neuromodulation in neural networks.
-To this end, my research cuts across several areas in machine learning which includes: neuromodulation, neuroevolution, meta-reinforcement learning, continual learning, and hebbian learning.
-My work is funded by DARPA lifelong learning machines (L2M) and DARPA shared-experience lifelong learning (ShELL) projects.
+I am a researcher and computer scientist, with interest in the investigation and development of general purpose intelligent systems, and their application in scientific (e.g., biology and health) and real-world problems.
+To this end, my research interests cut across several areas in machine learning which includes: lifelong learning, meta-reinforcement learning, continual learning, hebbian learning, neuromodulation and neuroevolution.
+Previously, I worked on two DARPA funded lifelong learning research programmes: lifelong learning machines (L2M) and shared-experience lifelong learning (ShELL).

 ## Preprint(s)
 - [The configurable tree graph (CT-graph): measurable problems in partially observable and distal reward environments for lifelong reinforcement learning](https://arxiv.org/abs/2302.10887).